Gina, Princess of Liechtenstein: Marriage and family

-Georgina probably met her future husband, Prince Franz Joseph II, in early 1942.
-He was also her fourth cousin, and he had been the reigning Prince of Liechtenstein since 1938.
-They had an age difference of 15 years, and their friendship eventually turned to love.
-Their engagement was announced on 30 December 1942.
+Georgina probably met her future husband, Franz Joseph II, in early 1942.
+A fourth cousin, he had reigned as Prince of Liechtenstein since 1938 and was fifteen years her senior.
+Their friendship eventually turned to love, with their engagement being announced on 30 December 1942.
 They were married on 7 March 1943 at the Cathedral of St. Florin in Vaduz.
 It was the first time that the wedding of a ruling Prince had taken place in Liechtenstein.
 During the following weeks, the newly-weds visited all eleven communes of Liechtenstein.

 Princess Gina with her family in 1955.